 Working Around Pack Stock

-Fire crews often receive supplies that are transported by pack stock.
-While these animals provide fire crews a valuable service, they can cause injury to themselves and personnel, and severely damage food, gear, and fire equipment if not handled properly.
+Fire crews often receive supplies transported by pack stock (horses and mules).
+While these animals provide fire crews a valuable service, they can cause injury to themselves and personnel, and severely damage food, gear, and fire equipment, if not handled properly.

 Much like adding aviation resources to a fire incident, having pack stock around is adding an additional hazard to the fire environment which increases the difficulty in maintaining situational awareness.
 Fire personnel must be aware that human activity, aircraft, wildlife, and weather conditions can and will affect the behavior of the pack animals, often unpredictably.

-Packers, like all fire personnel, must maintain communications at all times.
+- Packers, like all fire personnel, must maintain communications at all times.
 Ensure that the communication plan is known to everyone.
-Individual forest and park units will have the specific safety-related guidelines identified for Packers in regards to required fire training, personal pretective equipment, communications, etc.
+Individual forest and park units will have the specific safety-related guidelines identified for Packers in regards to required fire training, personal protective equipment, communications, etc.

-Work around pack stock in the same manner you would work around many types of helicopters:
+Work around pack stock in the same manner you would work around helicopters:

 - Stay outside of the safety circle unless invited or escorted in.